-The Sasquatch, also known as Bigfoot or Yeti, is an ape-like creature that gives off a foul smell and leaves footprints as it moves silently in the wilderness.
+This sativa-dominant strain gets its name from the Sasquatch, also known as Bigfoot or Yeti, which is an ape-like creature that gives off a foul smell and leaves footprints as it moves silently in the wilderness.
 Of course, this is just a story borrowed from North American folklore and its existence has yet to be proven.

-There is a Sasquatch Sap in the cannabis industry though.
-Despite being seemingly unrelated, its big buds give off a pungent aroma that can be off-putting to some.
+Despite being seemingly unrelated, Sasquatch Sap’s big buds give off a pungent aroma that can be off-putting to some.
 However, many agree that underneath its intense diesel and skunk overtones is a blend of fruit and chocolate that prepares one for its psychoactive high.

 With THC levels averaging at a stable 15%, Sasquatch Sap is no doubt powerful but not at all debilitating.
 Instead, it has a buildable buzz that enthusiasts can increase or decrease depending on the type of effect preferred.
 Regardless, moderate usage allowing beginners and seasoned users to enjoy a productive buzz that crosses off tasks on one’s to-do list.